View Web Version

 Sacred Heart Values

-(Based on Gospel values and imbedded in all school policies and practice.)
+(Based on Gospel values and embedded in all school policies and practice.)

 Mana Atua – a heart for God